- Mobile Apps and Privacy Laws

-Embedding the policy in your application means to dedicate space within the app to display it.
-Users can simply navigate within the app to get to the policy.
+Embedding the policy in your application means dedicating space within the app to display it.
+Then, users can simply navigate within the app to get to the policy.

 Through this method, your legal policies are only ever a few actions away from the current page.
 Users are aware of its presence, can consult it at any time, and are not inconvenienced by doing so.

 You can also include a link to your policy on your app’s profile page in whichever app store you choose to sell your product.
 This allows users to view your policy before downloading your application.